bryanbraun/bryanbraun.github.io/_posts/2019-11-4-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

 - Writing your own core functionality as you need it (like state management code).
 - Minimum viable build tooling.

-Your Alt React will end up looking different than mine, but if you need a place to start, you can copy [my demo app](https://github.com/bryanbraun/alt-react-demo) (it's a [template repo](https://help.github.com/en/articles/creating-a-template-repository)), or [Andy's](https://github.com/andybelldesign/vanilla-js-state-management).
+Your Alt React will end up looking different than mine, because your needs are different than mine.

+But, if you need a place to start, you can copy [my demo app](https://github.com/bryanbraun/alt-react-demo) (it's a [template repo](https://help.github.com/en/articles/creating-a-template-repository)), or [Andy's demo app](https://github.com/andybelldesign/vanilla-js-state-management).

-If you end up trying it out, [ping me on twitter](https://twitter.com/bryanebraun).
+If you end up trying it out, [let me know on twitter](https://twitter.com/bryanebraun).
 I'd love to hear how it's working for you.

 <hr class="section-divider">